End to End Testing#

 How does it work?

-A simulation is run and output is filtered based on the filters in the existing E2E testing filters files.
+For each input set, a simulation is run and output is filtered based on the filters in the existing E2E testing filters files.

 For each domain, the filtered results generated from that simulation are checked against the existing expected results for that domain.